Reflections on Ryokan’s Zen Poems – The Butterfly and the Flower

 This beautiful Zen hermit lifestyle – deep in the forest, away from the affairs of mankind, and devoted to practice.
 The simplicity of this life, where the seemingly everyday becomes pregnant with meaning.
 All revealing the way, revealing the Tao.

-Yet of course it’s not necessary to go that way – the way of the renunciate.
-Perhaps it will help you.
-Perhaps not.
+Yet of course it’s not necessary for everyone to go that way – the way of the renunciate.
+Perhaps it will help you?
+Perhaps not?
 Though a little renunciation along the way may not hurt you in weaning you off of grasping at this and that.
 Wanting and not-wanting!

 Ryokan tells of his life in the mountain forest, far away from where the supposedly important matters of life take place in towns and cities, endlessly cycling, on and on – weaving their bewitching dreams of complete satisfaction and happiness.